Mastalgia

 Differential Diagnosis

-The major primary concern of female presenting with mastalgia is breast cancer.
-However, breast pain is one of the least associated symptoms of breast cancer, present only in 0.5% to 2% patient later diagnosed with cancer.
-Other differentials for breast pain include pain from a previous surgical scar, chest wall pain from previous trauma, breastfeeding associated mastitis, costochondritis, rib fracture, shingles, referred shoulder pain, or sometimes it may be a clue to other serious diseases like coronary artery disease, pleurisy or pericarditis.
+The major primary concern of females presenting with mastalgia is breast cancer.
+However, breast pain is 1 of the least associated symptoms of breast cancer, present only in 0.5% to 2% of patients later diagnosed with cancer.
+Other differentials for breast pain include pain from a previous surgical scar, chest wall pain from previous trauma, breastfeeding-associated mastitis, costochondritis, rib fracture, shingles, referred shoulder pain, or sometimes it may be a clue to other serious diseases like coronary artery disease, pleurisy or pericarditis.

 Prognosis